unbit/blastbeat/README.md

 ## building it

-you need openssl,zeromq and libev development headers:
+you need openssl,zeromq,zlib and libev development headers:

-apt-get build-essential install libssl-dev libev-dev libzmq-dev
+apt-get build-essential install libssl-dev libev-dev libzmq-dev libz-dev

 should be enough